 The recommended program for the secondary-education English major is as follows: 202; 203; 303; 310; 311; 220, 240, 251, or 326; 329 or 330; 313, 315, 316, or 319; and 336.
 Ideally, students should take English 336 in the semester immediately preceding their student-teaching semester.
+Students must complete 336 successfully before they may student teach.
 For their student-teaching semester, students must register for both Education 346 (Directed Teaching) and English 359 (Seminar in Principles of and Practices in Secondary English Teaching).
 Before being considered for a student-teaching placement, however, students must pass all five sections of the English Department Screening Exam.
 Additional criteria for approval are found in the Teacher Education Program Guidebook available in the Education Department.
 This test is given in April, September, and October.